 - Assist the professor with creating content for the course

 The class which a student precepts for is their "home course."
 While there are no restrictions on which class a student can precept for, it's recommended for the student to find a class whose material they're comfortable with so that they can benefit that class and professor to the best of their abilities.

 What are the requirements?

 A preceptorship is primarily a contract between a student and professor, so the first requirement is to make sure that both parties agree to the preceptorship.
 Students typically choose a home course that they've already taken or are currently taking.
-After filling out a contract with their professor and enrolling in LASC 297A, students are set for the semester!
-In order to earn credits for the preceptorship, students must pass LASC 297A by performing as expected in both the preceptorship and the workshop.
+After filling out a contract (provided by Teaching Teams) with their professor and enrolling in PTYS 297A, students are set for the semester!
+In order to earn credits for the preceptorship, students must pass PTYS 297A by performing as expected in both the preceptorship and the workshop.

-The objectives of LASC 297A: Academic & Leadership Skills Workshop are to assist students with their preceptorships and to provide professional development in areas of critical thinking, public speaking, leadership, and group dynamics.
+The objectives of PTYS 297A are to provide professional development in areas of leadership, public speaking, group dynamics, interview skills, as well as to assist students with their preceptorships.
 This is done with a two-fold process:

 Preceptors participate in semester-long workshop to gain experience with skills that support academic and future professional success.
 Preceptors use their natural abilities, experiences, and new skills to be a part of a teaching team both with their home course and within the workshop.